raghebbenhamouda/CloudCertNotes/README.md

 - Can share
     - VPC Subnets ⇒ Most likely to be in the exam
         - Must be from the same organization
-        - Allows to launch resources in the same subnets
+        - Allows to launch and share resources in the same subnets
         - Cannot share security groups
         - Can manage own resources in shared subnets but can't view, modify or delete resources owned by other accounts
     - AWS Transit Gateway